phlalx/sawadee/README.md

 ### TODO

 What I'd like to complete in the near future.
-In priority:

-* document, review, and clean up the code
 * deal correctly with requests from peers (for some reasons, I don't get any request, although the code is there)
 * more consistent error management
   * now there are a lot of asserts, unguarded possible exceptions and so on.
   * detect incorrect behavior from peers.

-Then:

 * resource management
   * better handling (closing) of socket connections
   * better usage of buffer.
 Buffers keep getting allocated with no efficiency concern.
-* Rework the module interfaces
-  * There are invariant that span several modules that could be encapsulated
-  * encapsulation could be better overall
-* Set up some testing scripts

-And possibly:
-* Dealing with DHT and magnet

-### Limitations

-There are a lot of things to do to make this better.
-Most require presumably little change.

-* Re-query the tracker to find more peers
 * Improve requesting strategy based on various indicators
 * Replace polling by event-based functions
 * Use more efficient datastructures
+* Dealing with DHT and magnet
 * Automatic testing / benchmarking
 * Read parameters from json files
+* Re-query the tracker to find more peers
+* download several files concurrently

 ### Resources and libs